trevino200/DevSecOps_Workshop/Labs/Lab1.md

 git clone https://github.com/<YOUR_GITHUB_USERNAME>/badwebapp.git
 ```

-Next, download the source code for the python web application.
-Located [HERE](../Resources/badwebapp.zip).
-Copy the extracted files into the git repository that you created.
+Navigate to the new directory.
 The file structure should look like:

 ```
 .